ebot7/eb7-sls-helper/README.md

 Whenever we have a new code merged/created here, we need to build/update this container so that the workflow picks up the changes.

 For this, I've created a simple Makefile to build, tag and publish the images.
 In order to use this, you need the credentials from ebot7 docker hub account.
-You can ask around for the credentials, so someone with permissions can share them with you.
+You can ask around for the credentials, so someone with permissions can share them with you (ask Ilya [[@il-bot](https://github.com/il-bot)] to share them through LastPass).
 Once you have the credentials do a quick:

 `docker login`